colinpaicemq/SMFFormatter/README.md

 # SMF Formatter
-C formatter for z/OS SMF records, including SMF120 from WebSpere Liberty and SMF123 from z/OS Connect.
+C formatter for z/OS SMF records, including
+1. SMF120 from WebSpere Liberty
+1. SMF123 from z/OS Connect.
+1. SMF30 jobs and step resource usage

 ## Overview
 This formatter uses C macros to define fields, and automatically print/noprint fields.
 It has basic support to summarise fields, for example